-Balance at December 31, 2021 \$ 1,067 Increases related to tax positions taken during the current year 40 Lapse of applicable statute of limitations (244) Balance at December 31, 2022 \$ 863
+Balance at December 31, 2023 \$ 417 Decreases related to tax positions taken during a prior year (18) Increases related to tax positions taken during the current year 86 Lapse of applicable statute of limitations (112) Balance at December 31, 2024 \$ 373 the Parent included in other assets on the statement of financial condition were \$98 at December 31, 2024.

-With limited exception, the Company is no longer subject to U.S. federal tax examinations for tax years preceding 2019.
-The Company is open for various state tax examinations for tax years 2018 and later.
+With limited exception, the Company is no longer subject to U.S. federal tax examinations for tax years preceding 2021.
+The Company is open for various state tax examinations for tax years 2020 and later.

-The amount of current federal and state taxes receivable from the Parent included in other assets on the statement of financial condition was \$1,356 and \$537, respectively, at December 31, 2022.
-The amount of current state taxes payable to the Parent included in other liabilities on the statement of financial condition was \$1,212 at December 31, 2022.
+The amount of current federal taxes payable to the Parent included in other liabilities on the statement of financial condition was \$7,596 at December 31, 2024.
+The amount of current state taxes receivable from